anantshri1/graph_neural_nets_rl/README.md

 Layer 2: GATv2Conv(64 → 16, heads=4, concat=True) → [N, 64]  + ELU + residual
 Layer 3: GATv2Conv(64 → 16, heads=4, concat=True) → [N, 64]  + ELU + residual
 ```

+`hidden_dim=64`, `n_heads=4` requires `hidden_dim % n_heads == 0` giving 16 units per head.
+Residual connections on layers 2 and 3 (not layer 1, since dimensions change from 6→64).
+Edge features (edge_dim=4) are included in the attention score computation.

+`edge_attr` is passed to all three conv layers.
+This means proximity and ownership information on edges directly influences which neighbours get attended to.

+> Shared encoder: one GNN encoder produces embeddings used by both source scorer, target scorer, ship head, and value head.
+Separate encoders for source vs target scoring is flagged as future work.

 The network now needs to answer two questions: